Policy on the General Academic Environment

 • Use of outside copy editing services (as opposed to content editing).

-• There are some helpful resources available to students at the GSD—please convey them to your class.
+• There are helpful resources available to students at the GSD.
 The library’s Write and Cite website (http://guides.library.harvard.edu/gsd/write) is excellent.
 This guide offers information on writing resources, citation style guides, and academic writing expectations and best practices.
-The high level of academic writing at the GSD may be a difficult transition for some.
 Students who need additional information about these issues may also meet with writing tutors through Academic Writing Services, a free service through Frances Loeb Library (https://www.gsd.harvard.edu/resources/advising-academic-support/).

 Dealing with Violations